Key facts

 To be completed in the first trimester of study:

-The 8 credit points of elective units enable students to complete a major sequence of their choice, or students may choose any Level 2 or above units offered by the University including the elective unit listed below:
+The 8 credit points of open elective units enable students to complete a major sequence of their choice, or students may choose any Level 2 or above units offered by the University including the elective unit listed below:

 Intakes by location